 Maybe Accepting Guests

-Even though I still host via corporate CS, I recommend people to use www.bewelcome.org - it is a non-profit, community driven and open-source hospitality network!
+[ Even though I still host via corporate CS, I recommend people to use www.trustroots.org or www.bewelcome.org - these are non-profit, community driven and open-source hospitality networks!
+I am also a member of www.hospitalityclub.org which is probably the oldest, although less flashy and somewhat obsolete hospex community. ]

 In short, I like simplicity of things.
 Sharing.
 Sincerity.
 I make a lot of mistakes in my life but I really try to notice every single one of them and make sure it won't happen again.
 I like to see happy beggar's eyes when I give him a penny.
 Believing in good is very important to me even if there is nothing good left around.